isu-kim/AllPeripherals/Updatelog.md

 ## Update Log

-**- 20.04.28 : Fixed `segmentation fault` when calling `SetAllLedColor`  in `CorsairWrapper.cpp`**
+**- 2020.04.28 [1.1] : Fixed `segmentation fault` when calling `SetAllLedColor`  in `CorsairWrapper.cpp`**
 This Error was happening due to function pointer array.
 When a specific Corsair device is not connected, `MakeSetAllLedFunction` sets the function pointer as `NULL` pointer. `SetAllLedColor` calls this `NULL` pointer and results `segmentation fault`.
 I have added a function called `UselessFunction(RGBVAL)` to make not connected device function pointer to this function for safety.
 Reported by a good friend of mine Christopher Dillard

-**- 20.04.28 : Changed how `RainbowAll` function works**
+**- 2020.04.28 [1.1] : Changed how `RainbowAll` function works**
 The previous version does run `RainbowAll` effect pretty well.
 However, the Python Handle Script sends too much repetitive information.
 So I have turned the `RainbowAll` function into C++ engine function.
 So, the Python Handle Script now just needs to send C++ engine program to run `RainbowAll` effect and then closes connection.
 All the `RainbowAll` effect is done by C++ engine program now.

+**- 2020.05.05 [1.1.1] : Kind of solved missing DLL errors.**
+There had been several issues about missing DLLs by some users, such as `MSCVP140.dll` missing.
+Special thanks to Daryl Drummond and Travis Zimmerman for letting me know there were this issue.
+The main reason for this bug or error was due to PC not having Visual Studio related DLL installed.
+Since my program is written and developed using Visual Studio IDE, the PC using this program has to install those Visual Studio related DLLs.
+You can download the files from Windows official website.
+I have manually added those necessary DLLs to Release package in version `Win.v.1.1.1` released few minutes ago as hot-fix.
+Please note that this is kind of temporary fix for the program.
+I would be searching for new and better ways to fix it.

+**- 2020.05.05 [1.1.1] : Fixed some critical runtime errors**
+The version 1.1 had kind of bug when I fixed my `RainbowAll` function at date 2020.04.28.
+I used wrong typecasting as well as wrong pointer types and wrong pointer indication in function `getSpeed` from `Bridge.cpp`.
+This results the program shutting itself down during runtime, exactly at the moment when the program communicates with Python HandleScript.
+Thanks to Travis Zimmerman, I was able to find that there were something wrong with the `Bridge.cpp` and then I was able to fix the program a bit.
+The socket in `Windows.h` only supports character pointers as their Socket buffers.
+I do know that other libraries support other data types, however in Windows it only supports `char*` as its arguments.
+(Please check [Here](https://docs.microsoft.com/en-us/windows/win32/winsock/sending-and-receiving-data-on-the-client)  here fore more information).
+I had to make four `char[]` as one `int` value.
+After I used my brain, I was able to correctly fix it.